Will the Iran-US prisoner swap lead to better relations?

 On the day of the prisoner exchange, US Secretary of State Antony Blinken said the US is currently “not engaged” with Iran but will “continue to see if there are opportunities” for diplomacy.
 However, he stressed that the prisoner swap is not connected to the nuclear talks, the so-called JCPOA deal.

-“Let me be very clear that this process and the engagements necessary to bring about the freedom of these unjustly detained Americans has always been a separate track in our engagement – or for that matter lack of engagement – with Iran,” Blinken told reporters.
+“Let me be very clear that this process and the engagements necessary to bring about the freedom of these unjustly detained Americans has always been a separate track in our engagement – or, for that matter, lack of engagement – with Iran,” Blinken told reporters.

 Iran sells the deal as a victory

-The reactions in Iran have been largely positive as the government has been able to portray the deal as a victory for the Islamic Republic.
+The reactions in Iran have been largely positive, as the government has been able to portray the deal as a victory for the Islamic Republic.

 “Officials in Tehran have repeatedly stated that they are taking a humanitarian approach to the issue of prisoner exchange, and if the US had not linked this matter to the Iran nuclear deal negotiations and some domestic developments in Iran over the past year, the exchange of prisoners between the two countries would have been carried out much sooner,” wrote Iran’s semi-official news agency ISNA.